 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage. - The calendar year deductible is: \$500 self only \$1,000 self and family in network and \$1,000 self only \$2,000 self and family out of network.
+See Section 9 Coordinating benefits with other coverage. - The calendar year deductible is: \$500 Self Only, \$1,000 Self Plus One and Self and Family innetwork and \$1,000 Self Only, \$2,000 Self Plus One and Self and Family out-of-network.
 The calendar year deductible applies to some benefits in this Section.
-We state after deductible has been met to show when the calendar year deductible applies. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We state "after deductible has been met" to show when the calendar year deductible applies. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 See Section 5(c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below.
+We do not cover the dental procedure unless it is described below. - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR SOME SERVICES AND/OR PROCEDURES.
+Please refer to the preauthorization information shown in Section 3 or call customer service to be sure which services require preauthorization.